 Subject Areas: Architecture and built environment, urban design and heritage-led regeneration

-Ehab Kamel is a lecturer and researcher in architecture and urban design, with over fifteen years of experience in both academia and practice.
+Ehab Kamel is a senior lecturer and active researcher in architecture and urban design, with over twenty years of experience in both academia and practice.

 Ehab's research concerned the interpretation management for the sustainable development of cultural heritage sites.
 His writings investigated Liverpool World Heritage Site (UK), Historic Cairo (Egypt), and The Imperial Street in Hangzhou (China), as well as criticising ICOMOS charters and UNESCO's criteria for World Heritage Sites' listing of cultural sites.

 Ehab has an explicit academic experience, teaching architecture at top universities across three different continents.
 Just after finishing his PhD at The University of Nottingham (UK), Ehab moved to China to establish the first international architecture course at the University of Nottingham’s campus in Ningbo, China.
 The course was accredited by the Royal Institute of British Architects (RIBA) in 2014, before Ehab started his work at UCLan.